michaelvlach/qbs-autoproject/README.md

 ## Performance Tips

-Being QML/JavaScript based the performance of various steps might become an issue for large projects.
+Being QML/JavaScript and using lots of file system I/O the performance of various steps might become an issue for large projects.
 To increase the performance you may consider:

 * **Disabling dependencies**: Unless your project is C/C++ you may see significant performance gains by disabling the dependencies by setting **dependencyMode** to *Disabled* as that will entirely skip several steps in the auto-detection process.